WRNJ

 WRNJ (1510 AM) is a commercial radio station in Hackettstown, New Jersey.
 It broadcasts an adult contemporary radio format and is owned locally by WRNJ Radio, Inc. The studios and offices are on U.S. Route 46 in Hackettstown.

 By day, WRNJ is powered at 2,000 watts.
-But because AM 1510 is a clear channel frequency reserved for Class A WLAC in Nashville, WRNJ must reduce power at night to 230 watts.
+Because AM 1510 is a clear channel frequency reserved for Class A station WLAC in Nashville, WRNJ must reduce power at night to 230 watts.
 Programming is also heard on FM translators on 92.7, 104.7 and 105.7 MHz.